-In addition to the requirements of Section 1107.2.1, all required EVSE installed spaces, shall be designed as universal vehicle charging stations.
+In addition to the requirements of Section 1107.2.1, all required EVSE Installed Spaces that are not accessible shall be designed as universal vehicle charging stations.
 Vehicle space size shall be 132 inches (3350 mm) minimum in width with an adjoining access aisle that is 60 inches (1525 mm) minimum in width.
 Additionally, the features of universal vehicle spaces and equipment shall comply with ICC A117.1 Sections 502.3 through 502.5, and Section 502.11, except that EVSE is permitted to be located at the end of the access aisle opposite the drive aisle.
-Except as required by 1112.4 (8), signage or markings identified by the International Symbol of Accessibility reserving the vehicle charging space(s) for those with a disability shall not be provide.
+Except as required by 1112.4 (8), signage or markings identified by the International Symbol of Accessibility reserving the vehicle charging space(s) for those with a disability shall not be provided.